swtrse/BittrexClient.net/README.md

 			Console.WriteLine("All Bittrex Currencies");
 			foreach (Currency currency in currencies)
 			{
-				//If you do not unsertand this line lookup the new language features of C# on the internet.
+				//If you do not understand this line lookup the new language features of C# on the internet.
 				Console.WriteLine($"{currency.CurrencyAcronym.PadLeft(5)}| Name: {currency.CurrencyName}, Type: {currency.CoinType}, Active: {currency.IsActive}, Minimum confirmation: {currency.MinimumConfirmation}, Transaction fee: {currency.TransactionFee:N8}");
 			}